 Acting in the capacity of the University's designated authorized institutional official, Sponsored Research staff review and approve all sponsored research proposals on behalf of the Principal Investigator and the University.
-Sponsored Research provides a comprehensive pre-submission administrative review to ensure a complete and accurate proposal and compliance with sponsor and Northwestern institutional policies.
+Sponsored Research provides a pre-submission administrative proposal review to ensure a complete and accurate proposal and compliance with sponsor and Northwestern institutional policies.
 At times Sponsored Research requests changes that will bring the proposal into compliance with guidelines and policies, or suggest changes to enhance funding success.
 When the proposal is complete, Sponsored Research provides institutional endorsement of the proposal.

 Proposal institutional endorsement and submission to sponsor